Ceran St. Vrain: Personal life

 Ceran St. Vrain had at least six children; historians disagree on whether Ceran was legally married to all the mothers of his children.
 He may have taken "country wives" among indigenous women in New Mexico, which was typical of many fur traders at the time.

 On October 28, 1870, Ceran St. Vrain died at the home of his son Vincente in Mora.
 More than 2,000 people attended his funeral, which included the U.S. Army garrison from Fort Union.
 St. Vrain was buried in what is now named St. Vrain Cemetery in Mora.

 Namesakes

-St. Vrain Canyon, near Lyons, Colorado, St. Vrain Creek, which flows into the South Platte River, and St. Vrain School District in Colorado are named after him.
+St. Vrain Canyon, near Lyons, Colorado, St. Vrain Creek, which flows into the South Platte River and the St. Vrain Valley, as well as the St. Vrain Valley School District in Longmont, Colorado and the surrounding area are named after him.
 St. Vrain Street in central Colorado Springs is also named after him.
 St. Vrain Cemetery, near Avondale, Colorado, is located just west of the Huerfano River near where pioneer scout Charles Autobees (also spelled Autobee) settled, and has been a final resting place for area residents since the 19th century.